gabhab87/interview_project/README.md

 ## Introduction
 Hey there!
 I'm glad you're here.
-I hope you like this little project.
+I hope you like this little front-end project.